cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 The output of this program is showcased in Figure *barchart*.

 ![barchart](examples/images/matplotlib-barchart.svg)

 Figure *barchart*: Barchart created from data from Spotify

-The bar chart is a graph that visualizes data by displaying the quantity of several variables through different sized rectangles.
-Matplotlib essentially creates the bar chart object as a figure and then displays that figure on the computer.
-The command plt.barchart takes in a multitude of parameters.

 ### Line Chart